LA hosts for eighth time, no wins yet for Bengals – Super Bowl LVI in numbers

 The Rams come up against a Bengals team who only last year finished the regular season with a disappointing 4-11-1 record, but the Ohio franchise are spearheaded by in-form QB Joe Burrow 25, who they hope can propel them to their first ever championship in just his second year in the league.

-Here, the PA news agency takes a look at some of the key numbers behind this year’s showpiece finale.
+Here, we take a look at some of the key numbers behind this year’s showpiece finale.

 33 – Cincinnati have made the season finale just once in the Super Bowl era, which was 33 years ago in 1989.
 The Ohio franchise lost 20-16 to the San Francisco 49ers in Florida, so they’ll hope to go one better in Los Angeles.